 Fly season is upon us, so here are a few tips to get ahead of these pesky critters.
 This is the first of a two-part series on fly control—stay tuned for feed-through solutions on May 21.
-And check out the photo gallery.

 Dr. Nancy Hinkle, entomologist (University of Georgia), says horse professionals should take steps to control flies/mosquitoes at the beginning of fly season—before the insect population becomes large.
 There are many species, with different life cycle and habits, so best results are obtained by a multi-pronged attack, using premise sprays and fly traps, as well as repellents and insecticides on the horses themselves.